-Verilog[®] Simulation Guide.
+Verilog Simulation Guide.
 This guide contains information and procedures to assist designers in simulating Actel designs using a Verilog simulator.

 Activator and APS Programming System Installation and User's Guide.
-This guide contains information about how to program Actel devices.
+This guide contains information about how to program and debug Actel devices, including information about using the Silicon Explorer diagnostic tool for system verification.